Mobile learning makes us smarter than we think.

-By using mobile devices and cloud storage at the point of need, we are able to capture accurate data however we can – by using instant text entry, recording audio of an interview, or filming some kind of happening at the job site.
+By using mobile devices and cloud storage at the point of need, we can capture accurate data however we can – by using instant text entry, recording audio of an interview, or filming some kind of happening at the job site.
 Using smartphones and tablets helps us remember the details so we can instantly report back on the highlights.

-Gordon Bell, another lifelogger, and co-author of “Total Recall,” appreciates that technology now affords us the opportunity to trap and retrieve this information.
+Gordon Bell, another lifelogger, and co-author of “Total Recall,” appreciates that technology now allows us to trap and retrieve this information.

 The Art Of Finding